-In this C1 lesson, students will develop an understanding of dyslexia and neurodiversity.
-By the end of this lesson, they will be able to talk about various functions of the brain and how everyone is different.
+In this Advanced ESL lesson, students will develop an understanding of dyslexia and neurodiversity.
+By the end of this lesson, they will be able to talk about various brain functions and how everyone is different.

 Warm-up